 If you, or someone you know has been affected by male pattern baldness or hair loss, you may well have heard of the Norwood Scale, also known as the Hamilton-Norwood Scale, or Norwood-Hamilton Scale.
-It was named after Dr James Hamilton, who first developed the classification system in 1951, and Dr O‘Tar Norwood, who updated it during the 1970s.
+Identifying your specific stage on this scale is the essential first step to accurately estimating your hair transplant cost by graft count and planning your restoration journey for 2026.

 The Norwood hair scale is typically used to measure male hair loss (not female).
 It is used to diagnose hair loss conditions, for example, for someone considering undergoing hair transplant surgery.
 The person’s place on the Norwood hair loss scale is carefully considered alongside their medical history, genetics, lifestyle, diet and a physical examination.
 The Norwood classification system is commonly used by doctors to categorize male pattern baldness based on various stages of hair loss.